kylepng/homework_one/README.md

-# homework_one
+# About this assignment:
-// homework number one for UCI coding bootcamp.
+ homework number one for UCI coding bootcamp.